kchousos/CPPDescent/README.md

     $ cmake -S . -B build
     $ cmake --build build
-    $ ./build/app/app <K> <filepath-to-dataset> <dimensions> <1 or 2>
+    $ ./build/app/app <K> <filepath-to-dataset> <dimensions> <1 or 2> <delta>

-The last argument concerns the metric function that will be used.
+The second from last argument concerns the metric function that will be used.
 1 means that the euclidean distance will be used and 2 stands for the manhattan distance.

 ### Results